deity-io/falcon-platform-docs/versioned_docs/version-3/payments/methods/features/currencies.md

 `*` represents all currencies.
 If no currency data is passed the method will be enabled for all currencies (`*`).

 :::note Not all methods showing
 We allow filtering of methods based on currencies.
 At the same time we also pass the currency code to each payment provider.
-Meaning that some methods, whilst enabled in DPSG, may not be available from the provider itself.
+Meaning that some methods, whilst enabled in Deity Payments, may not be available from the provider itself.
 :::

 ```json